 The experimental program of the ILC is well-equipped to address these points.
 The general simplicity and cleanliness of e^+e^- annihilation provides an excellent starting point in the quest for precision.
 This environment allows the construction of detectors with high segmentation and very low material budget, allowing collider event measurements of unprecedented quality.
 In the energy region of the ILC, electroweak cross sections have a large and well-understood dependence on beam polarization.
-With both electron and positron beam polarization, the ILC will provide four distinct event samples at each energy to use in understanding measurements and backgrounds.
+With the two signs for each of the electron and positron beam polarizations, the ILC will provide four distinct event samples, each with a distinct combination of physics process.
+By comparing these samples, we can determine detector performance and measure important backgrounds from data.
 As we have noted above for the Higgs boson program, changes in the center of mass energy can also bring in new physics processes that access and cross-check the variables targetted in precision measurements.
 The enabling features of the ILC experimental environment will be discussed in Chapter 5.
 The capabilities of detectors for the ILC and strategies for further improvement will be discussed in Chapter 6.
-Throughout the succeeding chapters, you will see these elements at work to insure the high quality of the ILC measurements.
+Throughout the succeeding chapters, we will show these elements at work to ensure the high quality of the ILC measurements.